 European Union and its member States: In relation to the first sentence of paragraph 15, the language used implies that consultation procedures have been introduced in certain jurisdictions to specifically engage investors before regulatory changes.
 Nevertheless, the texts referred to in footnote 7 do not refer to investors explicitly but include a broader category of “interested parties” or “non-State actors”.

-16. Paragraph 10.3 of the proposed IFD Agreementsuggests that investors should be given a reasonable opportunity to comment on proposed laws, regulations or measures and that comments received should be considered, to the extent practicable and in a manner consistent with the respective legal system.
+16. [In this respect, measures adopted for dispute prevention may be complementary to article 10.3 of the IFD Agreement, which suggests that investors should be given a reasonable opportunity to comment on proposed laws, regulations or measures and that comments received should be considered, to the extent practicable and in a manner consistent with the respective legal system.]

 3. Investor grievance mechanism